 As in past years, free screenings will occur all over the US and abroad throughout the year.
-The majority of screenings will take place during Oral, Head and Neck Cancer Awareness Week®, awareness-raising from April 11-17, 2021 and screenings from November 7 -13, 2021.
-This pinnacle week features the highest volume of free screenings all over the world, plus educational talks and other awareness programs.
+The majority of screenings will take place during the spring Oral, Head and Neck Cancer Awareness Week®, from April 3-9, 2022.

 There are many ways to get involved with OHANCA®.
 If you are a patient, caregiver, or someone affected by head and neck cancer and are interested in educating others about this disease, please talk to your doctor, a local dental clinic, or medical institution about the importance of early detection.
-Once you have a medical clinic or institution interested in joining this cause, sign up is easy.
+Once you have a medical clinic or institution interested in joining this cause, signing up is easy.
 For more information on how to host a screening, go to Host a Screening.

 If you simply want to find a screening site near you or participate in head and neck cancer awareness events in your region, please go to Screening Locations.
 There, you can search for events and screenings in your area.